Connect with others who understand.

 • Moisturize right after bathing or washing hands, and reach for a moisturizer instead of scratching.

-• Use cool compresses to relieve itch.
+• Use cool compresses to relieve the itch.

 A healthy lifestyle can help reduce psoriasis flares and overall disease activity, which can ease symptoms like itching.
 MyPsoriasisTeam members frequently share their tips on lifestyle changes that have helped them reduce psoriasis symptoms.